 Q: What’s the difference between a drill and an impact driver?

 A drill and an impact driver seem pretty similar, but they have different uses.
 Your basic drill is meant to be an all-purpose tool, using standard and hex bits to drive all kinds of fasteners into place.
 An impact driver, on the other hand, has increased torque, power, and speed.
-Also, an impact driver can be used for tasks that need more force, driving fasteners that are longer, larger, and going into tougher items like metal or dense wood.
+Also, an impact driver can be used for tasks that need more force but aren't as precision-based as those that call for a drill.

 Q: Do you need special bits for an impact driver?